claimvantage/sfdx-jenkins-shared-library/README.md

 The test class names are also prefixed by that name so that when multiple orgs are tested, the test results are presented separated by the name.

+To workround frequent EAI_AGAIN errors while the tests are running, the current implementation polls to check whether the tests have finished rather than making the blocking SFDX call.

 * _org_

   Required.
 An instance of Org that has been populated by **createScratchOrg**.